-Defusing
+38 39 Defusing

-A three-step crisis intervention tool designed to assist a homogenous group of people after an exposure to the same significant traumatic event.
-The purpose of a defusing is to mitigate the impact of the event, accelerate the recovery process, and assist the need for additional services.
-A defusing was never intended for and should ever be used on a primary victim.
+- A three-step crisis intervention tool designed to assist a homogenous group of people after an exposure to the same significant traumatic event.
+The purpose of a defusing is to mitigate the impact of the event, - 42 accelerate the recovery process, and assist the need for additional services.
+A defusing was never - 43 intended for and should ever be used on a primary victim.
+Due to the timing of the CIPS Group response - 44 defusings are rarely done. - 45

-Critical Incident Stress Debriefing (CISD)
+46 Critical Incident Stress Debriefing (CISD)

-This is often provided as a seven-step crisis intervention tool designed to assist a homogenous group of people after an exposure to the same significant traumatic event.
-It may be used as part of an integrated package of interventions within the CIPS response.
-Critical Incident Stress Debriefings require a licensed Mental Health Care Clinician.
+- 47 This is often provided as a seven-step crisis intervention tool designed to assist a homogenous group - 48 of people after an exposure to the same significant traumatic event.
+It may be used as part of an - 49 integrated package of interventions within the CIPS response.
+Critical Incident Stress Debriefings - 50 require a licensed Mental Health Professional.